 - Thermometer – Either a food probe thermometer or an ambient room thermometer

 Before we get into the step-by-step, here is a quick summary.
 Sourdough baking is generally a two-day process.
 Don’t worry, most of the time the dough is just sitting there, hanging out in various stages of fermentation.
 I will describe everything in detail below, but I thought it would be helpful to go into it with this in mind.

 Example timing: Say we want to bake a loaf on Saturday morning.
 We store our sourdough starter in the fridge, so we’ll need take it out on Thursday evening to let it sit and warm up overnight.
-Then we’ll feed it a couple times on Friday, and make dough with the active sourdough starter on Friday evening.
+Then we’ll feed it once or twice on Friday, and make dough with the active sourdough starter late Friday afternoon.
 The dough proofs in the fridge overnight, and is baked on Saturday morning.
 This schedule is what works for us.
 It’s not as complicated as it sounds, I promise!
 You’ll get your own groove down in no time.

 Note that many sourdough recipes you’ll find online will result in two loaves.
 They start with double the ingredients and then divide the dough into two when it’s time for proofing.
 We have no need for two loaves of bread at a time, so we cut it down and our recipe is for just one loaf.
 Feel free to double it if you wish!

 Bakers often call the process of feeding and readying your starter for baking “building your levian”.
 Levian is pretty much just another word for sourdough starter – a leavening agent, which causes fermentation and rise in dough.
 If you aren’t sure what I am talking about in regards to “feeding”, it sounds like you may need to go back and read this post on making and maintaining a sourdough starter first.